tcoq/chargemanager/README.md

 The charge manager is currently optimized for 2 phase (16A) charging on private PV installation with 8,5-10 KW peak.
 3 phase charging (16A) is also possible but your PV should have minimum 12KW peak, otherwise minimum charging is to high to get most out of your PV.

 ## Caution
 The use of this software is at your own risk.
-In my environment chargemanger charges my VW ID.4 many times without any problems, but in worst cases (like other combinations of e.g. cars) bugs can occur so please be careful and take a look into the logfiles in /data folder.
+In my environment chargemanger charges my VW ID.4 many times without any problems, but in worst cases (like other combinations of e.g. cars) bugs can occur, so please be careful and take a look into the logfiles in /data folder and webinterface.

 ## Security
 There is no authentification feature implemented.
 Please make sure that the docker container is startet in a non public environment (your own network) with active firewall.